 These days, I'd say the relevance spans all industries.
-However, especially positive results have been leveraged in the personnelclassic SME segment, you might be interested to know. intensive sectors most impacted by fluctuating demand.
+However, especially positive results have been leveraged in the personnel-intensive sectors most impacted by fluctuating demand.
 Take the retail industry.
-Here companies like EDEKA, ALDI SÜD, Douglas, Let's talk about compliance - is this topic strategically relevant and Fressnapf have trusted our solutions for a very long time. for companies?
-There is no doubt that this is an important topic for companies And, of course, the healthcare sector.
-Here we have customers like Helios, University Medical Centre Mainz, Saarbrücken and and fiscal units.
-New laws and penalties are a constant which Leverkusen hospitals or the Swiss telemedicine provider Medgate. in turn make workforce management more complex on both
+Here companies like EDEKA, ALDI SÜD, Douglas, and Fressnapf have trusted our solutions for a very long time.
+And, of course, the healthcare sector.
+Here we have customers like Helios, University Medical Centre Mainz, Saarbrücken and Leverkusen hospitals or the Swiss telemedicine provider Medgate.